jeosqueri/Protest-Happiness-Analysis/README.md

 #### Total Freedom Rate by Region
 An ANOVA was conducted to compare the differences in freedom score for the three regions.
-There was no significant difference in freedom score between the three regions ( p = 0.8), but Asia had two outlier countries that had a significantly lower freedom score than the rest of the region.
+There was no significant difference in freedom score between the three regions (p = 0.9), but Asia had two outlier countries that had a significantly lower freedom score than the rest of the region.

 <img width="630" alt="Screen Shot 2020-10-28 at 4 07 42 PM" src="https://user-images.githubusercontent.com/69160361/97501984-da390e00-1937-11eb-8c97-12663432a110.png">